brunos3d/video-ambilight/README.md

   - **`react-ambilight/`**: The React component package.
 This can be published to NPM and used in any React project.
   - It also includes configuration files for building and distributing the package.
 - **`LICENSE`**: The project's license file.

-Please refer to the [package README](./packages/react-ambilight/README.md) for detailed installation and usage instructions.

 ## 📄 License